Amazing castle ruins you can visit on a day trip from Dublin

 An ancient Gaelic Fortress

-We had a delicious lunch in the sunshine and it gave us the fuel to climb up the hill and explore every inch of this ancient site.
 Built on a rocky outcrop, there is evidence that it was originally a defensive fortress belonging to Gaelic chieftains as far back as the 9th century.
-However, the ruins that you will see date from the 12th Century onwards as it became an important Anglo-Norman settlement and was further developed by the heirs of Aoife (the daughter of Ireland’s High King of Leinster) and Strongbow (Ireland’s Norman conqueror).
+However, the ruins that you will see, date from the 12th Century onward as it became an important Anglo-Norman seat of power.
+It’s significance lies in the fact that it once was the property of Ireland’s High King of Leinster, the man responsible for bringing the Normans to Ireland and the start of the conquest of Ireland by Norman, and then later, English forces.
+The castle and surrounding lands passed to his daughter Aoife who was promised to the Norman knight, Richard de Clare (Strongbow).
+Their marriage was a significant turning point in Ireland’s history, solidifying the growing power of the Anglo-Normans in Ireland and their only heir, Isabel de Clare along with her husband, William Marshall, subsequently overhauled the castle.
 It’s ruinous condition today is due to a bombardment of canon by Cromwellian troops in the 1600’s after it had been retaken by another Gaelic rebellion.

 You can climb up to some of the windows (at your own risk of course) and imagine yourself as one of the archers defending the battlements and there are plenty of hidden spots among the old walls to sit and enjoy the views.